ezsystems/commerce-documentation/docs/guide/price_engine/price_engine.md

 echo "OnStock: ".$isOnStock;
 ```

-If you do not want to fetch a sku using the dataprovider you have to create a ProductNode manually:
+If you do not want to fetch the SKU using the data provider, you have to create a `ProductNode` manually:

 ``` php
 $price = new \Siso\Bundle\PriceBundle\Model\Price(